How PIAM Supports Healthcare’s Transition to a Zero Trust Physical Security Model

 Contractors, temp workers, and vendors are everywhere.

-Traditional systems struggle to keep up with who should be allowed where and when.
+Traditional systems struggle to keep up with who should be allowed where and when, especially in multi-location hospital networks.

 3. Increasing Regulatory Pressure